iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 We are the physical existence, the *Object*.
 >An Object is an instance of a class which has physical existence.
 By Human, we just mean a *type/kind*.

+I am Shad and I am an object of class Male.
+I have a physical existence while class is just a logical definition which defines our *type/kind*.
+You can say that:-
+>Shad is an object of class Male

+There are some other concepts like *abstraction*, *encapsulation* and *polymorphism* which comes under Object Oriented programming.
+All these features together helps to define the structure of a program.
+As a result, OOP code is very easy to understand.
+What is not so easy is deciding how to break an application into these small objects in the first place.
+Over time, you will gain experience and align more of your code with this theoretical concept.

+## Let's dive deeper
+I hope you already have a basic idea about Object Oriented programming or say class based programming.
+For me, it was a little hard to grasp everything at first.
+So just to make things crystal clear,  we will discuss one more real world example but now with `code`.
 ## Which one is better?
 Choice is totally yours although I'm going to suggest what I think.
 If something is making your system complex, it's probably not good.
 Complexity ?